yong8048/TIL/git/221213-git-commands.md

-The Commands I learned Today
+The Commands and How to Use Git, I learned Today
 1. Shell Commands
  - . : current location
  - .. : parent location